 For more ideas, and additional inspiration to visit China, visit the Chinese tourism board’s official website.

-Disclaimer: Wild Great Wall Adventure Tours charged us half their regular price for a private driver because of this website, but all our opinions are our own and they have a certificate of excellence from TripAdvisor.
+Disclaimer: Wild Great Wall Adventure Tours charged us half their regular price for a private driver in exchange for a write up, but all our opinions are our own and they have a certificate of excellence from TripAdvisor.
+Also, this article contains some affiliate links that cost you nothing extra to book through.
+Thanks for using them!